A large majority of the world enjoys indoor plumbing that includes a modern bathroom with a flushing toilet.

 1857 A.D. – In New York, Joseph Gayette gets credit for the invention of toilet paper when he attempts to sell “medicated paper for the water closet.”
 However, his toilet paper didn’t generate as much interest as hoped.
 Seth Wheeler patented an “improvement in wrapping paper” just a few years later.

 1861 A.D. – Thomas Crapper invented the modern toilet as we know it, and King Edward VIII hired him to install toilets in the palace.

 1939 A.D. – Plumber Al Moen allows people to control hot and cold water with one knob thanks to his new invention – the single-handed faucet.

 1940s A.D. – The Uniform Plumbing Code goes into effect in America, and indoor plumbing, such as a toilet and water heaters, starts to become popular in average homes.

-1960s A.D. – PVC pipes and other plastic pipes grow in popularity to act as a solution for the copper shortage.
+1960s A.D. – PVC pipes and other plastic pipes grow in popularity to act as a safe solution for the copper shortage.

 1990 A.D. – The Americans With Disabilities Act requires public buildings to create facilities that accommodate the needs of people with disabilities.

 Before standard modern plumbing, only rich people enjoyed indoor plumbing.
 In fact, only 1% of homes in America had indoor plumbing in 1920.

 Getting Water Into the Home